 The best custom foam inserts are designed to meet your needs.

 You'll want to work closely with your crating manufacturer to discuss the fragility of your part.
 Make sure to discuss thing such as:

 - Where the part can be contacted in order to secure during shipment

 - What method of transportation you will be using

 - How you expect the crate to be handled during loading/unloading

 - Will you have stacking requirements

-Even the most heavy duty wooden container will need a little something extra, as a sturdy exterior might not be enough to prevent products and parts form shifting, vibrating and experiencing other movements while in transit or being stored.
+Even the most heavy-duty wooden container will need a little something extra, as a sturdy exterior might not be enough to prevent products and parts from shifting, vibrating, and experiencing other movements while in transit or being stored.

 Valley Box offers a wide variety of wooden crates and custom foam inserts for your fragile shipping needs.
 The following are just a few extras you can use to help secure fragile parts in wood containers:

 If you plan on crating a large number of the same product consider having a drop test performed to eliminate risks of failure leading to damages.
-The International Safe Transit Association, or the ISTA, has four basic categories of hazards that may occur during distribution; shock, vibration, compression and atmospheric.
-Each hazard category has a major test categories associated with it and there are 13 associated test types.
+The International Safe Transit Association, or the ISTA, has four basic categories of hazards that may occur during distribution; shock, vibration, compression, and atmospheric.
+Each hazard category has major test categories associated with it and there are 13 associated test types.